sjdaws/vocal/readme.md

 }
 ```

 This will validate and update the user and all their addresses in one swoop.
 If the validation was unsuccessful for the `$user` object, or any of the addresses we will have errors in our `$user` object and `$result` will be false.
-If everything was successfully validated and updated `errors()` will return an empty array.
+If everything was successfully validated and updated `Vocal->errors()` will return an empty array and `$result` will be true.

 <a name="hydration"></a>